eda-ricercatore/racket-sandbox/README.md

 Reference:
-+ chepner, Answer to "What is the extension for Haskell? [closed]", Stack Exchange Inc., New York, NY, June 10, 2016.
++ Alex Knauth, Answer to "What is the extension for Haskell? [closed]", Stack Exchange Inc., New York, NY, June 10, 2016.
 Available online from Stack Exchange Inc.: Stack Overflow: Questions at: https://stackoverflow.com/a/37748411/1531728; June 29, 2021 was the last access date.